albator62/docker-images-plexmediaserver/README.md

 5. Connect to the container and use **socat** to redirect port 8080 to port 32400.
   - `host# docker exec -t -i plex /bin/bash`
   - `container# socat TCP-LISTEN:8080,fork TCP:127.0.0.1:32400`
-6. Open a web browser and navigate to **http://host:8080/web**, accept the license agreement and claim the server by logging into your Plex account.
+6. Open a web browser and navigate to **http://host:8080/web** (where **host** is the actual name of your host), accept the license agreement and claim the server by logging into your Plex account.
 7. Navigate to **Remote Access** under **Settings** and click the **Show Advanced** button to reveal the port mapping for remote access.
   a.
 Check **Manually specify public port** and set the value to **8080**.
   b.
 Click **Apply**.
 The server should become publicly accessible.